RyzenGatto/RP2040-Reference-Board/README.md

 The USB C port can be safely removed and sent through pins or a ribbon cable for a more compact design.

 If you want to use this in your own project, download the kicad files and alter the file instead of trying to import the design into a preexisting file.
 It saves a lot of trouble.

+If this is to be used in a keyboard, USB Boot can be connected to one of the keyboard keys (to ground).
+Otherwise, put in a push button or a way to short its pins to ground.